sdjbabin/Flight-Price-Prediction/README.md

 KAGGLE LINK FOR VIEWING THE CODE ALONG WITH ITS ENTIRE OUTPUT: https://www.kaggle.com/code/sohamchatterjeef/flight-price-forecaster?scriptVersionId=141777246

+1.png and ui.png contains sample screenshots of the api

 # Steps for opening the api through python flask in local server
 ### Step 1:
 Download the folder named "Code"